 - you want to self-manage the funding but you, or your plan nominee or child representative, are bankrupt or insolvent under administration

-- you want a registered plan management provider to manage your funding but that would be an unreasonable risk to you
+- you want a registered plan manager to manage your funding but that would be an unreasonable risk to you

 - it’s for in-kind supports, or cross-billing payments for younger people in residential aged care.

-If you’re not happy with the plan management decision we make, you can ask for a review of our decision.
+If you’re not happy with the decision we make, you can ask for a review of our decision.

 Learn more about requesting a review of decisions we make .